 YMCA of Columbia uses this powerful video to show how they are making a difference in their local community.

-Filming Your Nonprofit Thank You Video
+Filming Your Donor Thank You Video

 Our advice?
 Don’t overthink it.
 You don’t need to hire an entire video, lighting, and sound crew.
 Grab an iPhone, set the scene, and go from there.
 The most important thing is that you’re authentic, and that you don’t let barriers get in your way of engaging donors.
 You can continually learn from your experience and grow in your skills as your organization grows, too!